 - Different names.
 The regular long sleeve and convertible long sleeve versions are named differently when the only difference is the removable sleeves in the latter.
 The former is called Perfetto RoS Long Sleeve and the latter is called Perfetto RoS Convertible Jacket.
 In fact, it can be both, depending on how you use it.
-I’ve used it both as a jacket (with jersey underneath) and jersey (with base layer underneath).
+I’ve used it both as a jacket (with a jersey underneath) and a jersey (with a base layer underneath).

 Regardless of the naming, there is one thing that many cyclists agree with; this is a very versatile piece of clothing.

 The Castelli Perfetto is rated at 4°- 14°C / 39°- 57°F. From my own experience of wearing it late fall to winter and early spring, the sweet spot is around 7°- 12°C / 45°- 54°F.